audstav/oppiadocstest/docs/source/lesson/create.rst

 1. After you save an interaction, the **Add Response** pop-up box appears.

 2. Choose the learner's possible answer, and add the appropriate response.
 To add a new response, click the |addanother| button.
-If the learner's answer is correct, you can create the next card in the exploration and direct the learner there.
+You can direct the learner to a new card based on a certain answer by creating one here.

 .. |addanother| image:: /images/save_add_another.png
                 :scale: 35 %